-Find out more about: Big Ten Blast
+Find out more about: Big Ten Bowls

-Find out more about: Rapid Recaps
+Find out more about: Hoops Rapid Recaps

 One week of Big Ten play in the books, it’s time to release my latest Big Ten men’s hoops power rankings.
 The rankings are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply my thoughts on where each Big Ten team stands right now and who would win on a neutral court.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina or leave your comments below.
 See Brent’s rankings in this post.

 PASADENA, Calif. – Back and forth they went, like two UFC fighters exchanging blows toe to toe.
 Wisconsin scored.
 Oregon scored.
 Wisconsin scored.
 Oregon scored.

 Find out more about: Big Ten Bowls, Rose Bowl